ismailcakmak/CS210-Project/README.md

 ## Visualizations

-The project includes several visual representations of the data:
+The project includes several visual representations of the data: (see them in website)

 - Initial HTML Data Format
 - Transformed CSV Format